jbrodrick11/belly-button-challenge/README.md

 ---

 ## Other Comments

+The starter index.html file listed a function optionChanged that suggested we refernce it within our app.js file.
+However, for my own ability to comprehend what was happening, i moved the creation of this function out of the index.html file and directly into the app.js file (as we'd previously done with exercies in class)

 There was multiple versions of the app.js file initially, however this was condensed (locally) to remove redundancies.
 This task really allowed me to confirm my understanding of functions more than anything.
 I think as a general remark, understanding functions is key to optimising code.
 While I still feel inexperienced with javascript, I was able to utilise my fundimenatals to complete this task.